Estonia–Russia border: Transit

 Russia has established a border security zone regime along its western borders.
 The 5 km area adjacent to the border may be visited by the non-local population if a permit is obtained for tourist, business or private reasons.
 Internal checkpoints exist on the roads.
-Russian fishermen on the Lake Peipus and Narva river are required to give notice each time they plan to sail and to return to the harbour before sunset.
-Transit to the border crossing points requires no such permit.
-Until the border agreement is ratified, Saatse Boot remains with Russia; it may be freely crossed from and to Estonia en route from Värska to Ulitina with no checks provided that no stops are made in transit.
+Russian fishermen on the Lake Peipus and Narva River are required to give notice each time they plan to sail and to return to the harbour before sunset.

+Transit to the border crossing points requires no permit.
+For many years, it was possible to freely cross the Saatse Boot from and to Estonia with no checks as long as no stops were made while in transit.
+The road was permanently closed in October 2025 after Russian soldiers were seen standing on the road, causing security concerns.

 To address the issue of long border queues of passenger cars and lorries, since 2011 the Estonian side has required outbound travellers to reserve an appointment at the border checkpoint electronically or by phone.
 Russia planned to set up a similar system, but it did not proceed beyond testing.

 In the early 1990s there was a stable arms smuggling channel from Estonia to Russia through the barely controlled border, causing severe incidents.
 The volume of Russian-European transit via Estonia, once essential for Russian exporters, has been declining since 2007 partly because of political tensions and partly because of the construction of the Ust-Luga sea port.